-Britannia (as part of The Co-operative Bank plc) is committed to reuniting its customers, or their legal representatives, with any accounts or funds which may have been forgotten or lost.
+At Britannia (as part of The Co-operative Bank plc), we're dedicated to reuniting our customers, or their legal representatives, with any accounts or funds which may have been forgotten or lost.

 If you think you've got an account with us that you haven't used for a while, we can check to see if one exists.
-You don't need to give us an account number, however we'll need to see some identification and we’ll need as much information as possible.
-For example:
+You don't need to give us an account number, though we will need some identification and additional information, like:

 You can contact us by:

-In both cases, if we're unsuccessful in tracing an account, we'll advise you what to do next.
-Alternatively, you can visit the free my lost account website where you can also get help tracing your lost accounts and savings.
+If we're unsuccessful in tracing a particular account, we'll assess the next steps we can take.
+Alternatively, you can visit the free 'my lost account' website where you can also get help tracing your lost accounts and savings.

-Britannia (as part of The Co-operative Bank plc) is proud to be part of the statute backed Unclaimed Assets Scheme working to close inactive accounts and re-unite customers with unclaimed funds.
+Britannia (as part of The Co-operative Bank plc) is proud to be part of the statute-backed Unclaimed Assets Scheme, who works to close inactive accounts and reunite customers with unclaimed funds.

-As part of the scheme and in line with our strategy, industry guidance and related law, we will attempt to contact the account holder if an account has been inactive for 15 years or more and where no other related customer activity has taken place.
-We will write to the account holder at their last known address provided mail has not been returned ‘gone away’.
-We may also undertake other forms of pro-active searching to trace the account holder to reunite them with their accounts.
+We'll attempt to contact the account holder if an account has been inactive for 15 years or more, even if no other related customer activity has taken place.
+We will write to the account holder at their last known address, provided any mail we send hasn't been returned as ‘addressee gone away’.
+In some cases, we might widen the search to reunite customers with their accounts.

-There are some types of accounts where the 15 year dormancy period will only begin once any fixed term comes to an end, this includes Child Trust Funds.
+There are some types of accounts, like Child Trust Funds, where the 15 year dormancy period will only begin once any fixed term comes to an end.

-Customers will retain the right to reclaim their monies at any time after the funds have been sent to the Reclaim Fund.
-We will therefore retain customer records for dormant accounts and all accounts reinstated will include any interest due.
-All transferred account monies will continue to be covered by the Financial Ombudsman Service.
+You'll also have the right to reclaim your money after the funds have been sent to the Reclaim Fund.
+We retain customer records for dormant accounts, so all accounts reinstated will include any interest due.
+All transferred account money will still be covered by the Financial Ombudsman Service.

 Britannia is a trading name of The Co-operative Bank p.l.c. (“the Bank”), registered number 990937, whose registered office is P.O.
 Box 101, 1 Balloon Street, Manchester, M60 4EP.
 References to “we”, “us” or “our” means Britannia and/or the Bank.